Here are my top 5 habits toward maintaining a clear mind.

 The art of effectively utilizing a calendar comes down to discipline.
-As soon as anything is mentioned in your life that includes a specific date or time, it needs to go into your calendar with a timely reminder.
-I used to only use my iPhone’s calendar to check the date.
-Now, I utilize that calendar for EVERYTHING.
+As soon as anything is mentioned in my life that includes a specific date or time, it needs to go into my calendar.
+I used to only use my iPhone’s calendar to check the date and now, I utilize it for EVERYTHING.
 It’s perfect because I have my phone with me 24/7 and I even fill out the note section of the calendar event so I don’t forget any important details.
 If you’re old school and prefer written reminders, a yearly planner may suit you better.
-I personally keep one of these at my desk for work related things that I shouldn’t take up space in my mind when I’m off the clock.
-Preparation is important in creating a work-life balance, which I’ll definitely discuss further in a later post.
+I personally keep one of these at my desk for work related things that shouldn’t take up space in my mind when I’m off the clock.
+Preparation is important in creating a work-life balance, which I’ll discuss further in a later post.

 2. LEARN TO SAY, “NO!”

 Yeah, organization is cool.
 You could actually have the next year of your life written out down to the minute and feel on top of the world.
 However, without the word, “no,” and being confident enough to say it to people out loud, you will likely experience burn out.
-Personally, I’m an introvert garnished with social anxiety so it is quite easy for me to say no to invitations.
+Personally, I’m an introvert so it is quite easy for me to say no to invitations.
 On the other hand, for those of you who are socialites, it may be a bit more difficult.
 “No,” is not a bad word, it is a full sentence and a choice.
-It doesn’t matter if you’ve said, “no,” to the same person four times in the month, if they invite you somewhere you don’t want or don’t have time to go, just say no!
-If it’s someone you value, appreciate, and want to keep in your life, please try to make an effort to spend time with them, otherwise… No. No, no, no, no and no.
+It doesn’t matter if you’ve said, “no,” to the same person four times in the month, if they invite you somewhere you don’t want or don’t have time to go, just say no. If it’s someone you value, appreciate, and want to keep in your life, please try to make an effort to spend time with them, or give them a little explanation.
+Otherwise… No. No, no, no, no and no.

 Meditation usually works for everyone because it can be whatever you want it to be.
 If you’re new to meditation, check out this guide for beginners.
-During my meditation sessions, I like to sit in complete silence.
-Also, aside from setting an alarm to remind me when I need to return to reality, I don’t check my phone, I don’t play music, and the TV is off.
-My meditation is the first 5-10 minutes of my morning to thank God for allowing me to see another day, and to welcome silence into my mind.
+My meditation takes place in the first 5-10 minutes of my morning.
+I thank God for allowing me to see another day, and I welcome peace and confidence into my mind.
 Lately, I’ve also been using an app called, “Headspace.”
 The goal of Headspace is right in the name— to create space in your head.
 It truly does settle my mind and prepares me for the day by pushing out stress and worry and allowing me to have space for peace.
-I don’t [make] time every morning for meditation, but when I do, I feel a little lighter and my mindset is positive which sets the tone for my entire day.
+I honestly don’t make time every morning for meditation, but when I do, I feel a little lighter and my mindset is positive which sets the tone for my entire day.

 4. CREATE A PLAN FOR YOUR HEALTH.